Namnyak/P3-PROJECT/.ipynb_checkpoints/README-checkpoint.md

 ## Models Evaluation

 #### 1. Address Class Imbalance:
-Observation: The Decision Tree model showed high accuracy (86.1%) but struggled with minority classes, such as "Forced Labor," where it achieved low precision (0.29) and recall (1.00).
+Observation: The Decision Tree model showed high accuracy (90.7%) but struggled with minority classes, such as "Forced Labor," where it achieved a medium precision (0.67) and recall (1.00).
 This suggests the model may be overfitting to the majority classes.

 Recommendation: Implement techniques like SMOTE (Synthetic Minority Over-sampling Technique) or class-weight adjustments to better balance the dataset.
 This can help models better identify and predict minority classes, improving overall model performance, especially for underrepresented categories.